bbc/genie-starter-pack/docs/gameplay-components/gameplay-component.md

 To quickly view a specific theme, you can access it using the querystring 'theme': http://localhost:8080/?theme=<themeName>.

+Please note that an `index.html` file has been provided for local development.
+This will not be used in production.

 ## Are there any areas of existing Children’s game delivery standards I need to apply?